aws-amplify/amplify-js/vscode/README.md

 Visit [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=aws-amplify.aws-amplify-vscode) and click "Install".

-Or, go to the *Extension Marketplace* in VS Code and search for AWS Amplify.
+Alternatively, go to the *Extension Marketplace* in VS Code and search for AWS Amplify.
 Click install on the extension with title "AWS Amplify API".

 ## Usage